N0ury/ImapNote2/README.md

 - number of permissions asked by the app is reduced to minimum
 - it works in landscape and portrait modes.
 Landscape is useful with some devices
 - it's possible to delete notes (menu option on detail screen)
+- it's now possible to create new notes (menu option on list screen)

 It is still possible to sync one way from server to device only